 Kawai R-50 III

 Probably the strongest vintage drummachine of all time.
 And by that it is really meant about the sound, which is incredibly fat in terms of retro factor and expression.
 As with a lot of drumcomputers from that period, it provides 12bit / 32kHz sound and therefore the output is really solid and compressed, and that's the good thing here.
 While other drummachines of that era often consist of a whole series of different models, this machine has a total of 3 models with different emphases on a standard kit, an electronic kit and a jazz/fusion kit.
-There is also the big brother to the R-50, namely the R-100, but the R-50 III (mk3) includes all three EPROMs of the above named kits and is therfore the most versatile of the Kawai drummachines.
+There is also the big brother to the R-50, namely the R-100, but the R-50 III (mk3) includes all three EPROMs of the above named kits and is therefore the most versatile of the Kawai drummachines.
 While, for instance, Yamaha's machines are more related to FM synthesis and are designed to be all-rounders, the Kawai machine has its very own character and really sounds like from the deepest 80s.
 That is because of the specific sound of the basskicks, drums and snares, which all go very much into the direction of EBM / Electro / Wave and that kind of stuff.
 It would not be very surprising if this drum machine has gone into a lot of productions of these genres.
 But it is these sounds that make the difference for a more interesting mix.
 In addition, all sounds can be bent very well with panning/attack/decay/pitch settings and additionally polished using gate/delay/flanger effects.
 Creating patterns can be done in no time and everything is very intuitively with this unit, especially because it happens with first level menu editing.
-All in all, it is a very versatile machine that can be used for a great many styles, especially in electronic music.
+All in all, it is a very versatile machine that can be used for a great selection of styles, but especially in electronic music.
 This device can currently be bought on the second hand market still relatively cheap, and although it is still considered a kind of insider tip and the machine is not excessively well known, prices are rising more and more for it.
 As long as there is still a chance - get one!